yuehaowang/pylash_engine/README.md

 `Pylash` is a game engine for `python` which imitates some classes and functions in `flash`.
 We develop `pylash` with `Python3` and the GUI engine of `pylash` is `PyQt4`.
 Many classes which are almost from `flash` such as `Sprite`, `BitmapData`, `Bitmap`, `TextField`, `Loader` and `Graphics` will be found in `pylash`.

+## License: MIT License

+We use [MIT License](http://en.wikipedia.org/wiki/MIT_License), which is a free and friendly license.
+Besides, you must follow the license of `PyQt4` as well, because `pylash` is based on it.

 ## Get Pylash

 **With Git:**